valyli/client.tob.true.ly/research/GameFramework.md

 # Code standard
 * Member's name start with **m_**
 * Static memeber's name start with **s_**
+* To keep an empty directory on Git, put a file in it for occupation.
+This file should be named **.gitkeep**.
+* Use string.ToLowerInvariant()

 # Common
 ## FsmState<T>